Update on Thunder Athletics:

 To read the full statement from Acting President, Anita Hanson, please visit: https://fdltcc.edu/thunder-athletics-update/.

-Fond du Lac Tribal and Community College competes at the National Junior College Athletic Association (NJCAA) Division III level and strongly adheres to the philosophy of the NJCAA Division III mission to create and provide opportunities for student participation in athletic activities.
+Fond du Lac Tribal and Community College competed at the National Junior College Athletic Association (NJCAA) Division III level and strongly adhered to the philosophy of the NJCAA Division III mission to create and provide opportunities for student participation in athletic activities.
 Athletic scholarships are not awarded at the NJCAA Division III level.

 - Fond du Lac Tribal and Community College (Cloquet)

 - Anoka Ramsey Community College (Cambridge-Coon Rapids)

 - Northland Community and Technical College (Thief River Falls-East Grand Forks)

 - Minnesota West Community and Technical College (Worthington-Pipestone-Canby-Jackson)

 - Mesabi Range Community and Technical College (Virginia-Eveleth)

 - Minnesota State Community and Technical College (Fergus Falls-Detroit Lakes)